arthurwolf/llmi/README.md

 ### Spreadsheet manipulation instructions.

+### Recursively exploring all pro/con arguments of an issue, down to the bottom.

 ### Models working inside docker containers.

 Goal: We ask a model to install wordpress.
 The model glabs the wordpress documentation off the internet, gets it/selected parts of it into context, and then writes the instructions to install wordpress inside a docker container.